Rubi-Tomeu/Path-Flyer/README.md

 the implemented path following algorithms and control structure, and the validation process of the Path-Flyer platform is found on the following publication:

-Rubı́, B., Ruiz, A., Morcego, B., and Pérez, R. (2019).
+Rubı́, B., Ruiz, A., Pérez, R. and Morcego, B. (2019).
 Benchmark of Quadrotor Path Following Algorithms [SUBMITTED].
 In 2019 15th IEEE International Conference on Control and Automation (ICCA).